Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 ### Direct Mode – EntityManager and BlackboardEntity

-In direct mode, you operate on the `ICollectionComponent` and `IManagedComponent` types directly.
+In direct mode, you operate on the `ICollectionComponent` and `IManagedStructComponent` types directly.
 Adding a collection component with `AddCollectionComponent` will automatically add the `AssociatedComponentType` as well.
-Removing the collection component with `RemoveCollectionComponentAndDispose` will remove the `AssociatedComponentType` as well as invoke `Dispose()` on the stored collection component.
+Removing the collection component with `RemoveCollectionComponentAndDispose` will remove the `AssociatedComponentType` as well as invoke `TryDispose()` on the stored collection component.

-When using the direct mode API, the contents of a collection component are assumed to be allocated.
-If this is not the case, you must check for this in the `Dispose()` method.
+When using the direct mode API, the contents of a collection component may or may not be allocated.
+You must check for this in the `TryDispose()` method.

 ### Indirect Mode – AssociatedComponentType